-Who determines who is responsible for the accident?
+Who determines fault in the accident?

 Both law enforcement and insurance companies make determinations on who is at fault, or if both drivers are partially at fault.

 No-fault insurance applies only to bodily injuries.
-Your personal injury protection (PIP) pays for your own medical bills, but if the other driver was at fault, his liability coverage would pay for damage to your car.
+Your personal injury protection (PIP) pays for your own medical bills, but if the other driver was at fault, their liability coverage would pay for damage to your car.

 An accident’s effect on your rates depends upon the circumstances of the accident and how many claims you’ve had in recent years.

-State insurance laws also come into play.
 Some states allow insurers to surcharge drivers only for certain types of accidents or if damages were over a certain monetary amount.

-An accident typically will affect your rates anywhere from three to five years; it depends upon state laws and the guidelines of your car insurance company.
+An accident typically will affect your rates anywhere from three to five years – it depends upon state laws and the guidelines of your car insurance company.